Hghrv/GDPR-Obfuscator/README.md

 ### Objectives

 The GDPR framework described previously actually constitutes the rationale for building and Obfuscator to secure sensitive data.
-In this project we will precisely follow those personal data guidelines as stated in the UK legislation at: <https://www.legislation.gov.uk/eur/2016/679/contents>(The Principles relating to processing of personal data, Article 5 to Article 11A)
+In this project we will precisely follow those personal data guidelines as stated in the UK legislation at: <https://www.legislation.gov.uk/eur/2016/679/contents>

+(The Principles relating to processing of personal data, Article 5 to Article 11A).

 Building our Data Obfuscator library under GDRP regulation and guidelines ensures that data processing platforms and developers can have a viable and optimal option at hand providing up-to-date and secured solutions.